ytyulkinaxway/axway-open-docs/content/en/docs/central/env_gw_mgmt/environment_agent_resources.md

 ### Step 3: Create the agent resources

 Create a file `discovery-agent-res.yaml` with the content explained in the above "Resources descriptions" section.
-Then execute `amplify central apply -f discovery-agent-res.yaml` to create the resource.
+Then execute `axway central apply -f discovery-agent-res.yaml` to create the resource.
 Be sure to replace the environment name (`my-amplify-central-environment` in the sample) with your environment name in the resource.

 Create a file `traceability-agent-res.yaml` with the content explained in "Resources descriptions" section.
-Then execute `amplify central apply -f traceability-agent-res.yaml` to create the resource.
+Then execute `axway central apply -f traceability-agent-res.yaml` to create the resource.
 Be sure to replace the environment name (`my-amplify-central-environment` in the sample) with your environment name in the resource.

-Once you are done you can verify your work by running the commands `amplify central get da` or `amplify central get ta` or `amplify central get da,ta`
+Once you are done you can verify your work by running the commands `axway central get da` or `axway central get ta` or `axway central get da,ta`

 You should see something similar to this: